jgoggles/danweaver.dev/content/posts/lets-build-an-array.md

 Simply alias `head` to `left` and `tail` to `right` and you got yourself a stew!

 ### Time Complexity
 There are [time complexity](https://www.bigocheatsheet.com/) considerations for any type of data structure, especially when it comes to accessing, searching, inserting, and deleting elements.
 Some are faster for certain operations than others.

 ### Runtime
-I did't show you any benchmarking, but belive me when I say that our `Hooray`s run much slower than `Array`s.
+I did't show you any benchmarking, but believe me when I say that our `Hooray`s run much slower than `Array`s.
 Is there a way to close that gap?

 ## Wrapping Up, Finally
 That might've seemed like a lot to go through for something that isn't really